 Opinions and comments expressed here are personal and do not represent those of the author’s host institutions.

-Featured image credit: Joan M Mas
+Featured image credit: CC BY-NC 2.0 by Joan M Mas